ligolang/ligo/gitlab-pages/docs/reference/map.md

 val literal : &#39;key &#39;value.(&#39;key * &#39;value) list -&gt; (&#39;key, &#39;value) t
 </SyntaxTitle>
 <SyntaxTitle syntax="jsligo">
-let literal: &lt;key, value&gt;(&#95;: list&lt;[key, value]&gt;) =&gt; t&lt;key, value&gt;
+literal: &lt;key, value&gt;(&#95;: list&lt;[key, value]&gt;) =&gt; t&lt;key, value&gt;
 </SyntaxTitle>

 <Syntax syntax="cameligo">

 The call `Map.literal [(k1,v1); ...; (kn,vn)]` returns a map from
 the pairs of key/value in the list.
 Note: The list must be a literal, not an expression (compile-time list of values).

 </Syntax>

 <Syntax syntax="jsligo">

 The call `Map.literal(list([[k1,v1], ..., [kn,vn]]))` returns a map from
 the pairs of key/value in the list.
 Note: The list must be a literal, not an expression (compile-time list of values).

 </Syntax>